RicMuz/GuitarProgram/UsersDocumentation.md

 #### Chord selector mode

 Let's talk about the chord selector mode first.
-To operate this mode there are two combo boxes and two buttons: play chord and change shape.
+To operate this mode there are three combo boxes and three buttons: play chord, change shape and add to loop.
 Until the root note and chord type are selected (via combo boxes) the other buttons will remain unavialable.
 After selecting the desired chord, the shape is created and graphically shown on the digital fretboard.
-Pressing the Play button will play the displayed chord.
+Pressing the Play button will play the displayed chord for duration selected in the third combo box.
 The Change shape button will cycle through all shapes for the given chord type.
+Last button connects both modes and adds selected chord to the end of current loop.

 #### Playback (loop) mode